 - Submit your 2-3-page application via email to firstname.lastname@example.org AND

-- Bring a hard copy to the PSC, along with your availability for an interview on Thursday, Oct.
-10, or Friday, Oct.
-11. Turn in your application early to get the best spot!
+- Bring a hard copy to the PSC, along with your availability for an interview on Thursday, March 20, or Friday, March 21.
+Interview slots are first-come, first-served, so if you are looking for a Thursday interview it is in your best interest to submit your application early!

-Week of October 28: Showcase and voting!
-Finalists will showcase their plans in Lobby 10 with pitches and posters.
-Finalists must be available from 11:30-2:30 on Monday, October 28, to present their intended project to their peers in Lobby 10.
+Week of April 14: Showcase and voting!
+Finalists will showcase their plans in Memorial Lobby with pitches and posters.
+Finalists must be available from 11:30-2:30 on Monday, April 14, to present their intended project to their peers in Memorial Lobby.
 (If this time presents a problem, let us know.)
 Donors to the Underclassmen Giving Campaign will get the chance to vote for their favorite finalists.

 How to Apply